Veggie

 3 organic spring onions, finely chopped

-a pinch of chervil, chopped
+a pinch chopped chervil

-a pinch of organic flat-leaf parsley, chopped
+a pinch chopped organic flat-leaf parsley

 salt